1:30pm PT by Jackie Strause

 To help keep track of all the season seven details as they emerge, The Hollywood Reporter has compiled all the details — so far — and will continue to update this post as more emerge.
 Bookmark this page for the latest updates.

 Murphy revealed that season seven will tackle the 2016 presidential election that saw former reality host-turned-Republican candidate Donald Trump shockingly defeat former first lady and Secretary of State Hillary Clinton.
 Season seven "is going to be about the election that we just went through so I think that will be interesting for a lot of people," Murphy told Andy Cohen while promoting his new FX anthology series Feud.
-When pressed for details from Cohen, particularly whether there will be a character based on now-President Trump, Murphy responded with a coy "maybe."

 When speaking to press during the Television Critics Association's winter press tour in January, FX president John Landgraf offered few details about what the marketing and promotion for the next installment would look like.
 Season six's theme was kept under wraps and a series of more than 20 cryptic promos offered little to no information.
 Of season seven's marketing hook, Landgraf said "Ryan has yet another really innovative idea for how to do something fresh and different with the franchise that audiences haven't seen before."

 Confirmed to return are frequent Murphy leading lady Sarah Paulson and Evan Peters.
 Roanoke featured Paulson and Peters as a married pair of actors who fell in love on set, much to the delight of viewers of the longtime franchise.
 While the co-stars have stepped into many roles over the course of the franchise — Paulson has played seven, with two of characters making cameos on subsequent seasons, and Peters, six — the two had never been linked up romantically.